edbrad/vm-bl-status/README.md

 ```
 $ sudo systemctl enable mongodb
 ```
 For testing and diagnostic purposes, external access to the MongoDB server is required.
 The MongoDB IP binding must be changed from only internal/localhost connections to outside IP access.
-Also, the Linux Firewall must be updated to allow external access to the TCP Port that MongoDB listens on.
+Also, the Linux Firewall must be updated to allow external/LAN access to the TCP Port that MongoDB listens on.

 To allow external/LAN access to the database: